 Credit Risk – refers to the possibility that the issuing company or government entity will default and be unable to pay back investors’ principal or make interest payments.

-Duration – measures how sensitive a bond’s price is to changes in the level of
+Duration – measures how sensitive a bond’s price is to changes in the level of market interest rates.

 Diversification – investing in different asset classes and in securities in order to reduce overall investment risk and to avoid potential damage to performance tied to a single security, industry or country.